What is candida overgrowth and what are the symptoms?

 - Sit quietly for at least five minutes after eating to promote digestion.

-- If dairy tolerant, take a lassi (yogurt mixed with water, 1:1, 1:2, or 1:4) during lunch and between lunch and dinner, as needed to promote digestion.
+- If dairy tolerant, take a lassi (yogurt mixed with water, 1:1, 1:2, or 1:4) during lunch and between lunch and dinner to promote digestion.
 It is best to make lassi with freshly made yogurt.
-While traditional lassi can be sweet or seasoned, with yeast issues, you’ll want to keep it savory, flavoring with spices such as cinnamon, ginger, and cardamom, for example, or salt, ginger, and cumin.
+While traditional lassi can be sweet or seasoned, with yeast issues, you’ll want to keep it savory, flavoring it with spices such as cinnamon, ginger, and cardamom, or salt, ginger, and cumin.

 - Avoid cold food or drinks, especially foods and drinks taken directly from the refrigerator.

 - Avoid heavy food at the evening meal, including heavy desserts, yogurt, cheese, oily food, and fried food.

 Ayurveda is all about flowing with cycles, rather than fighting against the current.
 Combining the dietary and lifestyle suggestions in this article with your existing protocol for candida elimination will help your body restore balance and help your body heal itself.

 We RecommendPitta Diet | Ayurveda’s Summer Grocery List